 - The assessments for the lab course has equipment that cannot be transferred to another room.

 When an instructor and student agree to have accommodated testing at a campus testing center, testing is coordinated in AIM.
-Students submit exam requests 5 business days before an exam, and faculty must provide the necessary testing information.
+Students submit exam requests 5 business days before an exam, and faculty must provide the necessary testing information 2 days before the exam date.

 Online Testing